 ...
 Enquire, I pray thee, of the Lord for us...
-Zedekiah asked Jeremiah to inquire of the Lord whether He would give Judah deliverance from Nebuchadnezzar as He had delivered His people in the past.
+Zedekiah asked Jeremiah to inquire of the LORD whether He would give Judah deliverance from Nebuchadnezzar as He had delivered His people in the past.

 Here again we see the true colors of the king; his concern is to get rid of their trouble, not to make peace with God and be reconciled to Him (Exod.
 10:17).

-They try to bend the prophet to their advantage.
+The aim was to use the prophet for their advantage.